Silhouette: Profile portrait techniques

+Nineteenth-century popularity and development

 The work of the physiognomist Johann Caspar Lavater, who used silhouettes to analyse facial types, is thought to have promoted the art.
 The 18th century silhouette artist August Edouart cut thousands of portraits in duplicate.
 His subjects included French and British nobility and US presidents.
 Much of his personal collection was lost in a shipwreck.
 In England, the best known silhouette artist, a painter not a cutter, was John Miers, who travelled and worked in different cities, but had a studio on the Strand in London.
 He advertised "three minute sittings", and the cost might be as low as half a crown around 1800.
 Miers' superior products could be in grisaille, with delicate highlights added in gold or yellow, and some examples might be painted on various backings, including gesso, glass or ivory.
 The size was normally small, with many designed to fit into a locket, but otherwise a bust some 3 to 5 inches high was typical, with half- or full-length portraits proportionately larger.

 In America, silhouettes were highly popular from about 1790 to 1840.

 The physionotrace apparatus invented by Frenchman Gilles-Louis Chrétien in 1783-84 facilitated the production of silhouette portraits by deploying the mechanics of the pantograph to transmit the tracing (via an eyepiece) of the subject's profile silhouette to a needle moving on an engraving plate, from which multiple portrait copies could be printed.
 The invention of photography signaled the end of the silhouette as a widespread form of portraiture.

 Maintaining the tradition

 The skill was not lost, and travelling silhouette artists continued to work at state fairs into the 20th century.
 E. J. Perry and Dai Vernon were artists active in Coney Island at this time as well.
 The popularity of the silhouette portrait is being reborn in a new generation of people who appreciate the silhouette as a nostalgic way of capturing a significant occasion.

 In the United States and the UK silhouette artists have websites advertising their services at weddings and other such functions.
 In England there is an active group of silhouette artists.
 In Australia, S. John Ross plied his scissors at agricultural shows for 60 years until his death in 2008.
 Other artists such as Douglas Carpenter produce silhouette images using pen and ink.